sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 ## TL;DR to conduct a test

-> :warning: Under no circumastances should the instance ever be populated with customer data. **Only use open source or synthetic data.**
+> :warning: Under no circumstances should the instance ever be populated with customer data. **Only use open source or synthetic data.**

 1. Have access to the Google Project: TODO
 2. Be familiar with our Observability stack.
 3. Be familiar with our Infrastructure code.
 4. Join [#wg-test-at-scale](https://sourcegraph.slack.com/archives/C040LV3PS4C) and announce yourself.
 5. Adjust the infrastructure to the customer tier you're targeting.

-- Open a PR against [the Terraform definitons](https://github.com/sourcegraph/deploy-sourcegraph-managed/tree/main/scaletesting) for that cluster.
+   1. Open a PR against [the Terraform definitons](https://github.com/sourcegraph/deploy-sourcegraph-managed/tree/main/scaletesting) for that cluster.

-See the [Environment](#Environment) section for more details about how and where to make configuration changes.
+   2. See the [Environment](#Environment) section for more details about how and where to make configuration changes.

-1. Make sure to deploy the right commit you want to test on that intance.
+6. Make sure o deploy the right commit you want to test on that intance.

-- `sg ops ...
+   1. `sg ops ...
 TODO `
 7. Populate the code hosts with your test data.

-- `TODO`
+   1. `TODO`
 8. Perform actions to test that deployment, from the perpective of your business domain.
 9. Announce on the channel that you're finished with your test.
 10. Share your experience and results on that channel to help others to understand how we can improve the scale testing process.